Models

 Note: the returned Model will not have its parameters set.
 This just initializes a fresh model that can be used to interpret interpolated vectors.

-a model built with a information in the FITS file.
+a model built with a information in the FITS file

-Write a Model to a FITS file.
+Write a Model via a Writer object.

 Note: this only writes the initialization kwargs to the fits extension, not the parameters.